rogerpease/AXISlaveStreamTutorial/README.md

 1. Click "Create Block Design" and make a new Block design.
 1. Add the AXISlaveStreamTutorial directory as an IP Repository.
 It should find one directory.
 1. Add the following:
-- ZYNQ 7000
+	1. ZYNQ 7000
-- "AXI Direct Memory Access"
+	1. "AXI Direct Memory Access"
-- AXISlaveStreamTutorialIP
+	1. AXISlaveStreamTutorialIP
 1. Run "Run Block Automation" (should be an option in a ribbon at the top of the Block Diagram).
 1. Update the ZYNQ 7000 to include a Slave High Performance Port.
 1. Update the AXI Direct Memory Access to:
-2. Remove the Write Channel
+	1. Remove the Write Channel
-2. Turn off Scatter-Gather
+	1. Turn off Scatter-Gather
 1. Run "Run Connection Automation"
 1. Go to the "FPGA Image" sources area and click "Generate HDL Wrapper".
 The tool that makes the netlists can't read a Block Diagram.
-1. Run "Generate Bitstream"
+1. Run "Generate Bitstream" and wait for the bitstream to generate.

-You should find a .bit file and .hwh file in your directory
+You should find a bit file and hwh file in your directory (you may need to do a find for files ending in those extensions).

 These steps are captured for automation in the [RunMakeImage.py](http://github.com/rogerpease/AXISlaveStreamTutorial/RunMakeImage.py) script.